AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Exporting data : `export`

-Exports data into a CSV file.
-Can be used to back up the data, or to share the data to others for them to load into their copy of Source Control.
+Exports data into a CSV file, so that you can back up the data, or share the data to others for them to load into their copy of Source Control.

 Format: `export`